cinema of moral anxiety

 Characteristics of the Cinema of Moral Anxiety

 At its core, the Cinema of Moral Anxiety is characterized by its engagement with moral and ethical dilemmas, reflecting the tension between individual integrity and societal demands.
-The films frequently adopt a realistic, documentary-like approach, utilizing non-professional actors, naturalistic dialogue, and on-location shooting to convey a sense of authenticity and immediacy.
-This realism serves to ground the narratives in the everyday experiences of ordinary people, making their moral struggles and ethical choices more relatable and impactful.
+The films frequently adopt a realistic, documentary-like approach, utilizing non-professional actors, naturalistic dialogue, and on-location shooting.
+This serves to ground the narratives in the everyday experiences of ordinary people, making their moral struggles and ethical choices more relatable and impactful.

 The narratives usually revolve around individuals facing significant ethical dilemmas, such as choosing between personal gain and collective good, or grappling with the corrupting influences of power.
 These stories are set against the backdrop of an oppressive political environment, where characters must navigate a world rife with censorship, surveillance, and state control.